 Please remove all personal and identifying information from your medication labels and/or its packaging before disposal.

 MED-Project is providing disposal locations throughout the county.
-For more information about the location nearest to you, please visit the “Convenient Kiosks" portion of the MED-Project website.
+For more information about the location nearest to you, please visit the “Convenient Locations" portion of the MED-Project website.

 There will be no fee for medication disposal charged at the point of collection.

-Kiosks accept medications in any dosage form in their original container or sealed bag.
-No herbal remedies, vitamins, supplements, cosmetics or other personal care products; compressed cylinders, aerosols, and inhalers; medical devices; sharps; illicit drugs; or iodine-containing medications will be accepted.
+Kiosks accept medications in any dosage form, except for those listed below, in their original container or sealed bag.
+No herbal remedies, vitamins, supplements, cosmetics or other personal care products; medical devices; batteries, mercury-containing thermometers, sharps; or illicit drugs will be accepted.
 If you do transfer your medications to a sealed bag, please be sure to recycle all remaining packaging.

 Please visit the Take-Back Events portion of the MED-Project website to learn about upcoming take-back events in your area.

-Please dial the hotline at 1-844-MED-PROJ or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.
-Each envelope is 8 by 11 inches in size and will hold up to 8 ounces of unwanted medicine.
-Home healthcare professionals providing services to differentially-abled or homebound residents may also request an envelope on behalf of differentially-abled or homebound residents.
+Please dial the hotline at 1-844-MED-PROJECT or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.
+Each envelope is 8 by 11 inches in size and will hold up to 8 ounces of Unwanted Medicines.
+Home healthcare professionals providing services to disabled and home-bound residents may also request an envelope on behalf of disabled or home-bound residents.

 Several government agencies provide information regarding safe disposal of medication.
 Please refer to the San Francisco Department of the Environment article, "Safe Medicine Disposal for Residents."